-Benefit entitlements for retired and terminated vested participants as of July 1, 2007 increased by 1.20% under the 75% of CPI indexing provision (and corresponding higher percentages for retirees under one of the pre-integration provisions).
-The increase was less than the 1.875% increase anticipated under the actuarial assumptions, resulting in an actuarial gain of \$286,000.
+Benefit entitlements for retired and terminated vested participants as of July 1, 2008 increased by 1.8% under the 75% of CPI indexing provision (and corresponding higher percentages for retirees under one of the pre-integration provisions).
+The increase was less than the 1.875% increase anticipated under the actuarial assumptions, resulting in an actuarial gain of \$32,000.
+There was also an augmentation as of July 1, 2008 to bring indexation as of July 1, 2008 up to 100% of CPI for participants who retired from employment as a member of the Academic Staff or as a Librarian.
+This augmentation was taken into account in the July 1, 2007 actuarial valuation.

-Mortality
+Mortality Experience